 There are generally two derailleur mechanisms for any multi-speed bike’s gear shifting apparatus: one in the front and the other in the rear.
 When replacing either of them, it’s important to get compatible mechanisms that work with each other as well as with your model of bike.

 The larger the cassettes on your bike and the greater the number of teeth on the rear cogs and front chainrings, the longer the chain you’ll need to accommodate them all.
-This will affect the derailleur you purchase for your bike.
-Alternately, you can use the bike chain tool listed in the accessories below to lengthen or shorten your chain.
+This will affect the derailleur you choose for your bike.
+Alternately, you can use a bike chain tool to lengthen or shorten your chain.

 There are three different cage lengths; short, medium, and long.
 Long cage lengths are used when there is a large range of teeth between the largest cog on a cassette and the smallest.
 The greater the range, the longer the cage length will need to be.
 However, a medium cage length will be sufficient for most bikes.
 Never change your cage length unless you have a specific reason to do so.

-Inexpensive: Anything below $20 is considered the low price range for derailleurs.
+Inexpensive: Anything under $20 is considered the low price range for derailleurs.
 At this price, you will normally find rear derailleurs or inexpensive front derailleurs.

 Mid-range: From $20 to $80 is the medium price for derailleurs.
 Most derailleurs, front and back, will be found in this range, from nine to eleven speeds in the rear and up to three in the front.
 You should expect long-lasting derailleurs of good quality in this price range.